 Jonathan Bridges joined the Board of Trustees in 2017 after serving as a parent governor for the Sixth Form College, Solihull.
 He attended the college as a student from 1979 to 1981 and after studying at Sheffield University has worked in the automotive industry in the West Midlands.
 Jonathan chairs the Audit and Risk Committee and is also Chair of The Sixth Form College, Solihull Local Governing Body.

 Neal Clements is a director of Project smart Ltd where he specialises in IT projects and training.
 Neal has over 40 years experience of both business and academia especially in HE and FE including lecturing and governing.
 His other great passion is aviation, Neal is a flying instructor.
-Neal chairs the Finance & Resources Committee for the Trust and is also Chair of Ninestiles Local Governing Body.
+Neal chairs the Finance & Resources Committee for the Trust.